-The default type of a port is a net, and nets can have multiple drivers which are resolved according to the resolution function.
+The default type of a port is a net, and Ports which are of a nets type can have multiple drivers, which are resolved according to the net's resolution function.
 A driver can be an output port of an instantiation, or a continuous assignment.

 If the port is of type logic or any other data type, it is a variable, which has the value of the last assignment to it.
 If the port is an inout, then these assignments can be inside or outside the module.
-If the port is an output, they can only be inside the module.
-This is the way to model a port which meant to be a single driver.
+If the port is an output, they can then these assignments shall only be inside the module.
+This is the provides a way to model a port which meant to be a single driver.

-12.7 Time unit and precision
+12.6 Time unit and precision